 As always, we remind our readers that we don’t give any kind of medical advice.

-In thinking about this “find out ahead” question, we distinguish between two general kinds of treatment: routine care (preventive checkups, the garden-variety strep infection, etc.), and emergency care or other big-ticket medical events like crisis appendectomies.
+In thinking about this “find out ahead” question, we distinguish between two general kinds of treatment: routine care (preventive checkups, an MRI, the garden-variety strep infection, etc.), and emergency care or other big-ticket medical events like crisis appendectomies.
 The first group is fairly easy; the big-ticket stuff, less so, though you can do some things to help yourself.

 When you’re insured, you have to deal with factors like these: have you met your deductible?
 Does your plan require pre-approval?
 Is your provider in network or out?
 So indeed it can be complicated.
 But we’re hearing more people asking for cash or self-pay prices, negotiating surgical fees and being thoughtful about purchasing.
 In our partnerships with public media, we hear from insured people who say things like this:

 - I asked the hospital and they said the X-ray would cost $720.
 I went to another provider, and it was $30.

 - I asked the insurer’s web site what I would pay, and also asked the provider.
 Neither could tell me much that was useful.
 So I used the ClearHealthCosts information I found on WHYY’s website, and saved $1,205 from what the insurer told me.

 If you’re insured, ask your provider or check the company’s website for pricing tools.
 Many insurers now offer them, though some of them are really bad, and there’s little accountability — if they give you the wrong answer, they just shrug and say “sorry.”
 Here’s an article from one of our partners about that.